Candace Cameron Bure Collection

 Think about it—are you hurried, hustling, and harried?
 Or are you slowing down, focusing on God more than gifts, and asking Him to show you how to shine a light during the season?
 If you lean toward the first description (like I usually do at this time of year), what are some ways you—and your family—might benefit from a shift in focus over the next few weeks?

 Inviting my family to slow down and celebrate Advent has been one of the biggest gifts of my life over the last few years.
-When we gather over Scripture, decorate the tree with a special ornament each day, or open the door to our traditional Advent calendar, we’re spending time together as a family.
+When we gather over Scripture, decorate the tree with a special ornament each day, we’re spending time together as a family.
 The Shepherd on the Search Advent activity set is the perfect way to introduce Advent traditions to even the youngest members of your family.

 This Advent, may you celebrate with expectant hearts, savoring the season as we look forward with excitement to receiving the greatest gift God has ever given His children.